 Child and family fares and bookings

-NSW TrainLink provides cheap fares all year round to make travelling with children more affordable.
+NSW TrainLink provides great value fares all year round to make travelling with children more affordable.

 Children aged three years and under travel free.
 Their seat must be booked and conditions apply.

-The $1 fare can be booked for up to four children when travelling with one or more adults who pay full fare.
+The $1 fare can be booked for up to four children in any group when travelling with one or more adults who pay full (Adult Peak or Standard) fare.

 Adults and children need to be from the same household.
 Seats for additional children are charged at the current Child fare.

-This fare does not apply with any concessions, Discovery Passes, sleeping berths or group travel discounts.
+This fare is not available for travel in sleeping berths.
+This fare does not apply with any concessions, Discovery Passes or group travel discounts.

-The first two children are charged the current Child fare and any additional children travel free when travelling with one or more paying adults.
+Family Fare applies to one or more Adults travelling with two or more children.
+The first two children are charged the current Child fare and any additional children travel free.

 Adults and children need to be from the same household.
 Each seat must be booked.